When in New Orleans: What to Do

 Great New Orleans Bridge; January 2014

-If you’re visiting the U.S., and want a break from the big cities like Los Angeles or New York, I recommend coming here… it’s one of the few cities where you will immediately see and feel the diversity of the United states
+If you’re visiting the U.S., and want a break from the big cities like Los Angeles or New York, I recommend taking a trip to New Orleans… it’s one of the few cities where you will immediately see and feel the diversity of the United States.

 If you’re looking for other things to do in the U.S., click here.